-Laurie McNichol has been a registered nurse for 34 years.
+Laurie McNichol has been a registered nurse for 37 years.
 She is a Master’s-prepared gerontological clinical nurse specialist and has a post-Master’s certificate as a geriatric nurse practitioner.
-She has specialized in the field of wound, ostomy, and continence care (WOC) nursing for 26 years — 13 in the acute care setting and 13 in the home health setting, where she served as the director of practice and quality in a large, multisite, multistate agency.
+She has specialized in the field of wound, ostomy, and continence care (WOC) nursing for 29 years.

 Why Wound Care?

 When I was a nursing student at D’Youville College (Buffalo, NY), one of my clinical rotations was at Roswell Park Cancer Institute (Buffalo, NY).
 During the course of that experience, I spent several days with an enterostomal therapy (ET) nurse and was amazed at her knowledge of the products and techniques that brought comfort to patients with wounds, ostomies, and fistulae — she was a clinician, consultant, educator, and researcher.
 I particularly noted her autonomy and the complete confidence others had in her abilities; she was a clinical leader without management or operational responsibilities.
 I fell in love with the specialty almost immediately.

 Six years later, after working in intensive care, open heart, and inpatient hemodialysis units, I found myself at the bedside working with a general surgeon who noted my interest in wounds.
 He mentioned a specialty for persons with talent and interest in these challenging patient situations.
 Vowing to become one of them, I accepted a role as an “apprentice” to an ET nurse (now called a wound, ostomy, and continence nurse).
 Two years later, I attended a certificate program in wound, ostomy, and continence care nursing at Emory University (Atlanta, GA).
 Since then, I have never considered doing anything else.